scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

     .sum
 ```

+## Performance

-On my example puzzle input, this solution runs in about 55 ms on the JVM and 3 ms on [Scala Native](https://scala-native.org/en/stable/).
+On my example puzzle input, the solution completes in about 55 ms on the JVM and 3 ms on [Scala Native](https://scala-native.org/en/stable/) when measured naively and with no warm-up:

 ```scala
 @main def part2time: Unit =